I have a passion for words and people not sounding like idiots when they communicate. It’s a cause near and dear to my heart.

-In this increasingly connected world of email and social media, it’s more important than ever to talk, write, and speak in a way that sounds professional and intelligent.
+In this increasingly connected world of email and social media, it's more important than ever to write well.
+To communicate in a way that is both professional and intelligent.

-To help get you started, here are some quick tips on how to write like the pro that you should be:
+To help get you started, here are some quick tips on how to write like the pro that you are:

 1. Avoid commonly misspelled words

-There is a very difficult (and painful!) way to avoid this pitfall: learn how to actually spell them.
-If you don’t know where to start, begin with this list of commonly misspelled words.
+There is a very difficult (and painful!) way to avoid this pitfall: learn how to actually spell.
+If you don't know where to start, begin with this list of commonly misspelled words.

 2. Do some real proofreading